 Mrazek beats Predators again, Red Wings win 3-1

-Mrazek improved to 6-0-0 in his career against the Predators, coming within minutes of getting his second shutout against them.
+Mrazek improved his career record against the Predators to 6-0-0, coming within six minutes of getting his second shutout against them.

-Defenseman Luke Witkowski scored his first NHL goal, Gustav Nyquist and Darren Helm also scored for the Red Wings, who beat Nashville for the seventh straight time.
+Defenseman Luke Witkowski scored his first NHL goal, Gustav Nyquist and Darren Helm also scored for the Red Wings, who beat Nashville for the seventh straight time dating back to 2013.

 Craig Smith scored for the Predators, who lost in regulation at home in consecutive games for the first time since Dec.
 19-21.
 Juuse Saros finished with 31 saves.